-#4 The Garden Grabber leaf rake lets you rake, grab, and then bag leaves all in one step.
+#4 The Leaf Grabber lawn rake lets you rake, grab, and then bag leaves all in one step.
 This rake alleviates the need for bending and stooping when you pick up leaves, pine needles, clippings, and garbage.
 (Don’t miss the video!)

 #5 The clog-free leaf rake has a uniquely designed head and contains special tines that prevent leaves from getting stuck.

 #6 The telescoping rake hoe is a great multi-purpose yard tool.
 Two other types of rake hoes:

 - The original Rakehoe is part garden rake and part hoe.

 - The firefighter’s & farmer’s rakehoe is designed for raking combustible debris, chopping fire breaks, and scraping back bark from trees.